hongtaoh/hongtaoh.github.io/content/en/now/_index.md

 - ~~Learning the online version of [Info-I606 *Network Science*](http://yongyeol.com/teaching/2020SP_netsci_syllabus.pdf) taught by Professor YY, for which I am trying to create a tutorial on network sciecne for beginners like me, using [Yihui](https://yihui.org/)'s amazing [Bookdown](https://bookdown.org/yihui/bookdown/) pacakage~~;

-  - This is half way through.
-But you can check out my progress [here](https://netsci.hongtaoh.com/)
+  - This is half way through, but you can check out my progress [here](https://netsci.hongtaoh.com/)

 - ~~Creating a website for Indiana University [Buddhist Study Association](https://www.facebook.com/buddhism.iu/), using the [Sam](https://themes.gohugo.io/hugo-theme-sam/) theme~~.
 Done!.
 Check it out [here](https://github.com/hongtaoh/bsa).